GameDevHQ-Official/Basic-Spell-Casting-System/README.md

 ### 4. Handle Spell Effects

-- Use conditionals (`if`, `else if`, `else`) to apply the effects of the chosen spell on the player's health and mana.
+- Use conditionals (`if`, `else if`, `else`, `switch`) to apply the effects of the chosen spell on the player's health and mana.
-- Use type conversion if necessary to manage the spell effects.
+- Use type conversion to map the user input to the spell type enum.

 ### 5. Display Results